Ex-Scoot crew leader jailed 7 months for pocketing S$40,000 from in-flight sales

 He has since made partial restitution of S$11,000, which the court took into account for his sentencing.

-In response to a query from CNA, Scoot said that Luqman is no longer one of its employees.
+In response to queries from CNA, Scoot said that Luqman is no longer one of its employees.

 "Scoot has strengthened our internal processes to prevent a recurrence of such incidents," the airline added.